A beginner's guide to energy infrastructure

-Interstate liquids pipelines are regulated by the FERC, and rates are most often based on the FERC’s oil pipeline index.
-Every five years, the FERC sets the rate by which tariffs will be increased, with the rate based on the Producer Price Index for Finished Goods plus an adjustment.
-Through 2021, these FERC-regulated pipelines will increase the tariff they charge by PPI + 1.23% every July 1.
+Interstate liquids pipelines are regulated by the Federal Energy Regulatory Commission (FERC), and rates are most often based on the FERC’s oil pipeline index.
+Every five years, the FERC sets the ceiling rate by which tariffs will be increased, with the rate based on the Producer Price Index for Finished Goods plus an adjustment.
+Through 2026, these FERC-regulated pipelines will increase the tariff they charge by PPI – 0.21%2 every July 1.

 Storage – Natural gas that is not immediately required for electricity generation or heating is stored until needed.
 The same is true of crude oil waiting to be refined and refined products (such as gasoline, diesel, and jet fuel) waiting to be consumed.
 Storage facilities operate a fee-based business model similar to rent, with contract lengths generally ranging from one to five years.
 Storage tanks for crude oil and refined products may also have inflation escalators.